john-deng/spring-boot-test1/README.md

 #usage
 	git clone https://github.com/john-deng/spring-boot-test1.git
-	Open spring-boot-test1 from IDEA IDE, then run Application.java, you should able to see below messages.
+	Open spring-boot-test1 from IDEA IDE, then run Application.java, you should be able to see below messages.

       .   ____          _            __ _ _
      /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \